gcappon/replay-bg/README.md

 - `'replay'` specifies that the tool will be used to simulate the scenario specified by the given `data`;
 - `data` is a timetable which contains the data to be used by the tool.
 MUST contain a column `glucose` that contains the glucose measurements (in mg/dl), a column `basal` that contains the basal insulin data (in U/min), a column `bolus` that contains the bolus insulin data (in U/min), a column `CHO` that contains the CHO intake data (in g/min). `data` MUST be sampled on a homogeneous time grid and MUST, except for the `glucose` column, not contain Nan values.
 In case of `scenario = 'multi-meal'` `data` (see "Optional parameters" section below) MUST also contain a column of strings `choLabel` that contains for each non-zero value of the `CHO` column, a character that specifies the type of CHO intake (`'B'` for breakfast, `'L'` for lunch, `'D'` for dinner, `'S'` for snack, `'H'` for hypotreatment);
 - `BW` is the patient body weight (kg);
-- `saveName` is a vector of characters used to label, thus identify, each output file and result of ReaplyBG.
+- `saveName` is a vector of characters used to label, thus identify, each output file and result of ReaplyBG. **It MUST be the same used during step 1.**

 ### Optional parameters